-- Seeking approval for single source procurement with Imperial Parking Canada Corporation (Impark) for 2026-2030. - Following a competitive procurement process in 2021, Imperial Parking Canada Corporation (Impark) was awarded Contract C3-04-20 for parking enforcement services (sole bidder). - Over the current five-year term, annual renewals have been awarded for terms three, four, and five due to positive performance, year-over-year increases in service provision, and a net positive experience. - Staff are recommending a single source procurement for services with Imperial Parking Canada Corporation (Impark) under Procurement Policy #11 - Noncompetitive Procurements, as it is likely the most cost effective and beneficial option for the City of Hamilton.
+- Seeking approval for single source procurement with Imperial Parking Canada Corporation (Impark) for 2026-2030. - Following a competitive procurement process in 2021, Imperial Parking Canada Corporation (Impark) was awarded Contract C3-04-20 for parking enforcement services (sole evaluated bidder, second bidder was ruled ineligible). - Over the current five-year term, annual renewals have been awarded for terms three, four, and five due to positive performance, year-over-year increases in service provision, and a net positive experience. - Staff are recommending a single source procurement for services with Imperial Parking Canada Corporation (Impark) under Procurement Policy #11 - Noncompetitive Procurements, as it is likely the most cost effective and beneficial option for the City of Hamilton.